bailuk/AAT/README.md

 # About
-AAT - Android Activity Tracker is a GPS-tracking application for tracking sportive activities, with emphasis on cycling.
+AAT - Another Activity Tracker is a GPS-tracking application for tracking sportive activities, with emphasis on cycling.
 It uses MapsForge to display map tiles and offline maps from the OpenStreetMap project.

 # Copyright